WalshyDev/personal-site/content/pages/blog/21_03_16-mc-new-text-filtering.md

 `/tell` is not currently filtered so someone could say no no words there

-You cannot modify colors as the text sent is just the string rather than the JSON Text Component (not tested if you can use the deprecated color char)
+You cannot modify colours as the text sent is just the string rather than the JSON Text Component (not tested if you can use the deprecated colour char)